0x-2a/go-legacy-crypto/README.md

 # Go Legacy Crypto

 A home for legacy crypto algorithms in Go.
-This repository was inspired by the [deprecation of older hashes](https://github.com/golang/go/issues/30141) in x/crypto.
+This repository was inspired by the [deprecation of older crypto implementations](https://github.com/golang/go/issues/30141) and the [discussion of adding more deprecated hashes](https://github.com/golang/go/issues/32087) in x/crypto.

 ## Contributing